artirj/artirj.github.io/CV.md

 (Mechanical Engineering option)
 Modules covered a variety of topics, including fluid mechanics, economics, mechanical engineering, calculus, algebra, numerical methods, material science, thermodynamics, systems dynamics, management, manufacturing,and computer aided engineering.

-Bachelor thesis: Implementation of Bae's implicit semi-recursive formulation for real time simulation of multibody systems
+Bachelor thesis: Implementation of Bae's implicit semi-recursive formulation for real time simulation of multibody systems (Research an existing formulation for MBS simulation and a numerical integrator to perform the calculations.
+Code then implemented in MATLAB, and validated against existing software)

 Final grade: 7.98/10, ranked among top 2% of students.